conda-forge/doit-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `doit, doit-with-all, doit-with-plugins, doit-with-toml` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `doit, doit-with-all, doit-with-toml` can be installed with `conda`:

 ```
-conda install doit doit-with-all doit-with-plugins doit-with-toml
+conda install doit doit-with-all doit-with-toml
 ```

 or with `mamba`:

 ```
-mamba install doit doit-with-all doit-with-plugins doit-with-toml
+mamba install doit doit-with-all doit-with-toml
 ```

 It is possible to list all of the versions of `doit` available on your platform with `conda`: